Groups, Orders, and Dynamics: General Definitions

 \vsp\vsp

 {\bf On group actions on the real line.} For {\em countable} left-orderable groups, one may take the real line as the ordered space on which the group acts.
-(The first reference we found on this is \cite{holland-dos}; see also \cite{ghys}.)
+(The first reference we found on this is \cite{holland-dos}; a more modern one is \cite{ghys}.)

 \vsp